Samyak2/website/content/post/07_audio.md

 </figure>

 And... nothing?
 Try increasing the volume.
-There's nothing.
+You may hear two glitches or beeps - one at the beginning and another at the end.
 Imagine you press a drum's membrane and hold it there.
 Or pull a guitar's string and hold it.
-It won't make any sound!
+It won't make any sound, except at two instants - once when you press and another when you release.

 This is a big difference between image and audio data.
 Sound is created by *movement*.
 If there's nothing changing across time, there's no sound.
 Audio is *temporal*.
 When the amplitude changes across time, like the sine wave we saw before, we get sound.
 A straight line is silence, no matter what amplitude it has.